Event filters

 Loading

 Find the best history events and make the most of your time next 30-days in Brooklyn.
-From music to pets and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to science and more, we have the biggest event range and best discovery experience, there's something for everyone.

 On August 27, 1776, the Battle of Brooklyn — also called the Battle of Long Island — raged across much of present-day Brooklyn in the first engagement of the American Revolution after independence was declared.
 What moments during this weeklong conflict helped General Washington and the rest of the Colonial Army miraculously escape from Brooklyn Ferry to Manhattan under cover of darkness and morning fog?
 It's time to walk through this former battlefield and uncover one of the most pivotal moments in American history.
+New York Adventure Club | www.AdventureClub.com